FIVES: Feature Interaction Via Edge Search for Large-Scale Tabular Data: Methodology

 \subsection{Preliminary}

 We consider the ubiquitous tabular data where each column represents a feature and each row represents a sample.
 Without loss of generality, we assume that numeric features have been discretized and thus all considered features are categorical ones, for example, feature ``user city'' takes value from $\{\text{New York}, \text{London}, \ldots\}$, and feature ``user age'' takes value from $\{\text{under} \; 10, 10 \; \text{to} \; 20, \ldots\}$.
 Based on these, we first define the high-order \textit{interactive feature}: \begin{definition} Given $m$ original features $F=[f_1,f_2,...,f_m]$, a $k$-order ($1\leq k \leq m$) interactive feature $f^k$ can be represented as the Cartesian product of $k$ distinct original features $f^k = f_{c_1} \otimes f_{c_2} \otimes ...\otimes f_{c_k}$ where each feature $f_{c_i}$ is selected from $F$. \end{definition} Since the interactive features bring in non-linearity, e.g., the Cartesian product of two binary features enables a linear model to predict the label of their XOR relation, they are widely adopted to improve the performance of machine learning methods on tabular data.
 The goal of interactive feature generation is to find a set $\mathcal{F}=\{f_{1}^{k_1},f_{2}^{k_2},\ldots,f_{n}^{k_n}\}$ of such interactive features.
+To evaluate the usefulness of generated interactive features, we measure the performance improvements introduced by the generated features.
+Following the majority of literature~\cite{liu2020autofis,luo2019autocross,li2019fi}, we take the CTR prediction as an application scenario where the usefulness can be measured by the AUC improvements.
+The interactive feature generation task distinguishes from a standard classification task in its emphasis on identifying the useful interactive features that can be fed into other components of machine learning pipelines, including but not limited to other models, data preprocessing, result post-explanations.

 As the number of all possible interactions from $m$ original features is $O(2^{m})$, it is challenging to search for the optimal set of interactive features from such a huge space, not to mention the evaluation of a proposed feature can be costly and noisy.
 Thus some recent methods model the search procedure as the optimization of designed DNNs, transforming it into a one-shot training at the cost of interpretability.
 In the rest of this section, we present our proposed method---FIVES, which can provide explicit interaction results via an efficient differentiable search.